 It seems to have taken ages to come round but we’re nearly in 2021 which means I’ve launched my new range of 2021 wall planners!

 There are new designs and old favourites that have had a 2021 facelift.
 I figure we could all do with some brightness so I’ve ramped up the colour for my 2021 wall planners and added some positive messages to try and make 2021 a heap load better than 2020!
-Take a look at some of the range below and click the big button to see them all.
+I’ve also gone all digital this year.
+Take a look at some of the range below.

 Why only printables this year?

 Every year since 2013 when I first launched my wall planners I’ve printed and shipped physical copies alongside my printable range.
 2021 is the first time I’ve launched with only printable products.
 Why is this year different?
 Well for a number of reasons:

 Firstly is obviously Covid-19.
 It’s currently much harder to get hold of all the shipping supplies I need, including tubes and tape.
 I’m also concerned about my ability to post items out if lockdowns are tightened, I have to isolate or I get sick.
 Moving to printables only felt like the best way to mitigate those risks.

 Secondly is a desire to be more eco-friendly.
 Every year I post out each individual order and send them around the world using carbon as they travel.
 Sending digital files that customers can print locally to them reduces the distance the planners travel and so reduces carbon emissions.
 My file sizes are small so the power required to store and transmit them is negligible.